vbekasov/cpp/README.md

 This project contained files:

+* /nbt : directory with header file nbt.h and supdirectories containing LL, BT and Serealization libraries.

 * /cpp_src : C++ source files to be compiled as binaries

 * /ll_head : LL C++ library